Katolux/Watering-System/docs/system-overview.md

 - It avoids watering before rain.
 - It reduces watering if soil holds moisture well.
 - It increases watering in heat or wind.
-- It updates decisions hourly based on forecast changes.
+- It updates decisions based on daily conditions and recent sensor data.

 This document will expand as more features are added.